Getting Started with Angular TreeView Component

 @import "../node_modules/@syncfusion/ej2-buttons/styles/material.css";

-Note: If you want to refer the combined component styles, please make use of our CRG (Custom Resource Generator) in your application.
+Note: If you want to refer to the combined component styles, make use of the CRG (Custom Resource Generator) in your application.

-Add Treeview component
+Add TreeView component

-Add the Angular Treeview by using <ejs-treeview> selector in template section of the app.component.ts file.
+Modify the template in the src/app/app.component.ts file to render the TreeView component.
+Add the Angular TreeView by using the <ejs-treeview> selector in the template section of the app.component.ts file.

 import { Component } from '@angular/core';